Yuhan-Ren/yren0434_9103_GA/README.md

 **Regarding changes to the group code:**

-In addition to drawing fish and bubbles, changes have been made to the group code, and interactions have been added between fish, bubbles, cats, and smiley faces.
+-In addition to drawing fish and bubbles, changes have been made to the group code, and interactions have been added between fish, bubbles, cats, and smiley faces.